RadioNoiseE/lolipop/README.txt

-+++ In order to use this package, you will need an Emacs 31 after
++++ To use this package, you must use Emacs 31 built from a revision
-    commit 48b80a1e2b98f22d8da21f7c89ecfd9861643408, with the addition
+    after commit 48b80a, which introduces Fwindow_cursor_info.

-    of function Fwindow_cursor_info.
+The installation process remains unchanged.
+However, two new customization variables have been added to disable cursor animation in situations where it is undesirable.
+For details, use describe-function and look up filter-modes and filter-commands under the lolipop customization group.

-Installation instructions are the same, while there are two variables you customize now to prevent rendering of cursor animations when not favorable.
-Search for filter-modes and filter-commands in the group lolipop with describe-function for information.
+One significant change is the switch from debounce to throttling.

-Changes include switching from debounce to throttling.
-As a result, we will either have to request for redisplay everytime the function is invoked (since the value returned by window-cursor-info is only guaranteed to be correct after a successful redisplay), or we will have to wrap it in a run-with-idle-timer (so when we read cursor information from the window structure it is the result after redisplay triggered by cursor movement).
-Excessive redisplay breaks with-editor (at least magit) so the latter one is implemented.
+This introduces a design choice: either force redisplay every time the function is called (window-cursor-info only returns reliable result after a successful redisplay), or defer execution using idle timer, ensuring that cursor data is only read after redisplay triggered by cursor movement.
+Because excessive redisplay interferes with with-editor (notably magit), the latter approach was chosen.

-And I hope it now supports mixed font context well enough.
-Here we need to compare the cursor height with the glyph height, then if the glyph is shorter, we patch the y-coordinate and the cursor height.
+The package is now expected to handle mixed-font contexts more reliably.
+This is achieved by comparing the cursor height with the glyph height; when the glyph is shorter, the y-coordinate and cursor height are patched accordingly.

 --- The development will be paused for a while, before I finish